 In the summer of 2009, at the end of a 10 year drought, a small fire was lit on the dry lakebed of Lake Wendouree, Ballarat, to burn off weeds.
 This fire burned on for days, going deep into the peat underneath the lakebed.

-Illuminated by Fire was performed in Ballarat on October 2010 on a cold, but not wet, night in October, lit by a full moon.
+Illuminated by Fire was performed in Ballarat on October 2010 on a cold night in October, lit by a full moon.
 We moved from an indigenous playground, to a gully, and finally to a lake full of water.
 The audience travelled from one site to the next by tram.
 Classical, gospel and children’s choirs sang the story of this piece, and indigenous kids performed a fire ceremony at the end of the work.
-There were over 300 people at the performance.

 Light in Winter Festival, Federation Square